 Best Sources for Free LoRA Models

-Here are the best sources we’ve found for downloading free LoRA models for Stable Diffusion.
+Here are one of the best sources out there for downloading free LoRA models for Stable Diffusion.
 Feel free to browse through these sites to find the LoRA models with the image styles you need.
 Lots of great stuff here!

-- Civit.ai – lots of great compact LoRA models, mostly anime-style character related fine-tunings.
+- Civit.ai – lots of great compact LoRA models with many great anime-style character related fine-tunings.

 For now, these two places are the only ones with a reasonably sized libary of different LoRA styles.
 When another big one emerges, we’ll add it to this list!